 Born in Indonesia, the now 26-year-old came to Australia when he was just four.
 His parents owned seven popular restaurants in Indonesia but left the country because of unrest.

-On Wednesday night’s episode of MasterChef, the closely-guarded 26-year-old opened up about the family’s move to Australia.
+On an episode of MasterChef in May, the closely guarded 26-year-old opened up about the family’s move to Australia.

 Before the family moved away from Indonesia, Reynold spent most days after school at his parent’s restaurant.